lrswss/rice-m5tough-sensorhub/README.md

 IAQ accuracy  eventually reaches 3, [after exposing it to clean and polluted air for 30 minutes each](https://community.bosch-sensortec.com/t5/MEMS-sensors-forum/Calibration-BME680/td-p/51902), the sensor is fully calibrated.
 It is recommended to initially run a new BME680 sensor for 48 hours to "burn it in".
-The automatically calulated calibration settings from the [BSEC library](https://github.com/boschsensortec/BSEC-Arduino-library/) are saved to flash every 2 hours and are reloaded when the M5Stack TOUGH is restarted.
+The automatically calculated calibration settings from the [BSEC library](https://github.com/boschsensortec/BSEC-Arduino-library/) are saved to flash every 2 hours and are reloaded when the M5Stack TOUGH is restarted.
 At device startup you have the option to reset the previously saved BSEC settings to recalibrate